Fire and rescue services

 Hotspots for thieves include crowded:

-Violent crime is common, especially in Libreville and Port Gentil.
+There have been reports of violent crime, especially in Libreville and Port Gentil.
 Incidents include robberies and armed attacks.

 Travellers have been victims of: